 |Substantive or line editing||1–6 pages/hr||$40–60/hr|

-- One-on-one editing is best when you have a long-haul project like a book length manuscript or if you’re working on something more academic like your thesis.
+- One-on-one editing is best when you have a long-haul project like a book length manuscript, or if you’re working on something more academic like a thesis project.

-- Penmob should be turned to when you’re working on short to medium literary or commercial pieces of writing like short stories, personal essays, plays and blog posts.
-The one exception being poems that need an exceptional amount of formatting.
+- Penmob should be turned to when you’re working on short to medium literary or commercial pieces of writing.
+Short stories, personal essays, plays and blog posts.

 Want To Give Penmob a Try?

-Obvs, I could write about Penmob ALL DAY, but the best way to learn about Penmob is to experience it.
+The best way to learn about Penmob is to experience it first-hand.
 You can sign up now to treat your writing to a team of editors.
 Imagine a NASCAR pit crew swarming a car to get the driver back on the road in better condition except with your WORDS.

 Image source: Pexels